ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Introduction

-In this paper, for graphs with high-dimensional or unstructured features in the nodes, we propose to design flexible message passing units (MPU) to do message passing between two adjacent nodes, instead of a linear transformation in the original GCN.
-In the proposed ImageGCN, we use a number of MPUs equipped with a multi-layer CNN architecture for message passing between images in a multi-relational ImageGraph.
+In ImageGCN, we propose to design flexible message passing units (MPU) to do message passing between two adjacent image nodes, instead of a linear transformation in the original GCN for flat feature vectors.
+We use a number of MPUs equipped with a multi-layer CNN architecture for message passing between images in a multi-relational ImageGraph.
 We introduce partial parameter sharing between different MPUs corresponding to different relations to reduce model complexity.
-We also incorporate the idea of GraphSAGE and relational GCN to our ImageGCN model for inductive batch propagation on multi-relational ImageGraphs.
+We also incorporate the idea of GraphSAGE \cite{hamilton2017inductive} and R-GCN \cite{schlichtkrull2018modeling} to our ImageGCN model for inductive batch propagation on multi-relational ImageGraphs.

-We evaluate ImageGCN on the ChestX-ray14 dataset \cite{wang2017chestxray} where rich relations are available between the Chest X-ray (CXR) images.
-The experimental results demonstrate that ImageGCN can outperform respective baselines in both disease identification and localization.
+We evaluate ImageGCN on 3 open-source x-ray datasets, ChestX-ray14 \cite{wang2017chestxray}, CheXpert \cite{irvin2019chexpert} and MIMIC-CXR \cite{johnson2019mimic}, where rich relations are available between the Chest X-ray (CXR) images.
+The experimental results demonstrate that ImageGCN can outperform the respective baselines in both disease identification and localization.
+The source code is available at \url{https://github.com/mocherson/ImageGCN}.

-Besides the improved performance, the main contributions are as follows.
+In summary, the main contributions are as follows.
 (1) To our best knowledge, this is the first study to model natural image-level relations for image representation.
-(2) We propose ImageGCN to extend original GCN to high-dimensional or unstructured data in an ImageGraph.
-(3) We incorporate the idea of relational GCN and GraphSAGE into ImageGCN for inductive batch propagation on multi-relational ImageGraphs.
-(4) We introduce the partial parameter sharing scheme to reduce the model complexity of ImageGCN.
+(2) from the perspective of method, we propose ImageGCN to extend GCN to graphs of high-dimensional and unstructured node features using a flexible message passing unit (MPU) to do message passing between two adjacent notes, instead of a linear transformation in the original GCN for flat feature vectors; (3) in our framework, to reduce the complexity of ImageGCN, we introduce the partial parameter sharing scheme (PPS) among the MPUs of GCN; (4) we also incorporate into ImageGCN the idea of R-GCN for multi-relational graphs, and GraphSAGE for inductive batch propagation; (5) from the perspective of application, we applied our framework to an ImageGraph of chest X-ray and improved the performance of both disease identification and localization.

-\section{Related work.}
+\section{Related work}